 Radiating pain down your leg could indicate a form of nerve compression called sciatica.
-At her San Ramon, California, practice, Susan Gutierrez, MD, and her team specialize in treating sciatica pain and underlying causes like herniated discs and spinal stenosis.
+At her San Ramon, Fremont, and Concord, California, practice, Susan Gutierrez, MD, and her team specialize in treating sciatica pain and underlying causes like herniated discs and spinal stenosis.
 To learn more about the treatments available for sciatica, call the office or book an appointment online today.

 Sciatica is a form of nerve pain that originates in your sciatic nerve.
 Pain from sciatica starts in your lower back and tends to radiate through your buttock and down your leg, usually only on one side.

 Sciatica can come with a few different symptoms ranging from pain to numbness.
 You might also feel like the affected leg is heavier than the other.
 Certain movements might amplify or relieve your sciatica symptoms.
 You can find temporary relief by walking or by applying heat to the leg.

 You should consider booking an appointment with Susan Gutierrez, MD, and her team if your sciatica symptoms are severe or ongoing.
 Sciatica can affect your sleep and focus, and finding relief can make a big difference.